 - Maximum Possible Matching Calibrates all of the displays to the maximum possible luminance that can achieve a match in both Intensity and White Point.
-Use this option if the user wants all of the displays to match in both color and brightness.
-All of the displays will only be as bright as the dimmest display. - Maximum Possible Per Display Calibrates all of the displays to the maximum possible luminance that each individual display can achieve, and matches the white points on all displays.
-Use this option if the user wants all of the displays to match in color, but are not concerned if they match each other in luminance. - Specific Level Calibrates all of the displays to a specified target value of luminance, and also matches the white points on all displays.
-If a display can not achieve the specified value, it will be calibrated to the closest possible Intensity, and a warning icon will be displayed after the calibration has completed.
+Select this option if the user wants all of the displays to match in both color and brightness.
+All of the displays will only be as bright as the dimmest display. - Maximum Possible Per Display Calibrates all of the displays to the maximum possible luminance that each individual display can achieve and matches the white points on all displays.
+Select this option if the user wants all of the displays to match in color but it is not required they match in luminance. - Specific Level Calibrates all of the displays to a specified target value of luminance and matches the white points.
+If a display cannot achieve the specified value, it will be calibrated to the closest possible Intensity and a warning icon will be displayed after the calibration has completed.
 Use this option if your application requires a specific luminance, but keep in mind that each display must actually be capable of achieving that value.